Amb. Huntsman: Trump-Putin meeting will be a 'conversation,' not a 'summit'

 “You don’t know what’s going to come out of this meeting,” Huntsman said on “Meet the Press” from Helsinki Sunday, where the two leaders will sit down together, insisting that the one-on-one is not a summit but a "meeting" where for the first time the two leaders will "have a conversation.”

-"I hope it's a detailed conversation about where we might be able to find some overlapping and shared interests," Hunstman said.
+"I hope it's a detailed conversation about where we might be able to find some overlapping and shared interests," Huntsman said.

 The meeting comes just days after the Justice Department announced charges against 12 Russian intelligence officers for interference in the 2016 election, bringing the total of Russians charged to 25.